 Presidential Executive Order 13800 requires U.S. Federal agencies to use the Cybersecurity Framework (CSF) that was created by the National Institute for Standards and Technology (NIST) to improve cybersecurity for critical infrastructure.

 The CSF was created as a result of collaboration between government and the private sector.
 It “uses a common language to address and manage cybersecurity risk in a cost-effective way based on business needs without placing additional regulatory requirements on businesses.”
-The Framework assists in determining which activities are most important to assure critical operations and service delivery.
+The Framework assists in cybersecurity risk assessment to determine which activities are most important to assure critical operations and service delivery.
 In turn, that helps prioritize investments and maximize the impact of each dollar spent on cybersecurity.

 The NIST Roadmap for Improving Critical Infrastructure Cybersecurity, a companion document to the Cybersecurity Framework, reinforces the need for a skilled cybersecurity workforce.
 It recognizes that, as cybersecurity threats and technology environments evolve, the workforce must adapt in turn.

 The Cybersecurity Enhancement Act of 2014 calls for NIST to coordinate a national cybersecurity awareness and education program that includes “widespread dissemination of cybersecurity technical standards and best practices” and efforts to make these best practices usable not only by enterprise organizations, but also by “small to medium-sized businesses, educational institutions, and state, local, and tribal governments."
 This legislation established the critical need for NIST Framework training.

 About Cybersecurity Careers